 On Facebook, the family member in charge of the page dedicated to O’Neill both before and after the bullied boy’s death updated this morning to indicate that arrangements for his funeral were being made — and added:

 “As I sit in the backseat of baileys pop pops car as we get to the cemetery and pick out a plot and now head to the funeral home to discuss the process of the funeral I want to ask for everyone’s help to pray and support baileys family!
 As much as I hate to ask I would like everyone to share the donation link so we can help ease the financial part of this all.
 Thank you all again for your prayers and support.”

 A second update adds:

 “Thank you everyone for your prayers and generosity!!
 You have no idea how much the family appreciates this!!
 No mother should go through what Jina Risoldi has been through.
-I hope you continue to pray for the family.
-Thank you”

 A rep for the district indicated that counselors were on hand after the bullied boy’s death to speak to children, but no confirmation of further disciplinary action was made.

 Anyone wishing to send condolences or donate to bullying victim Bailey O’Neill and his grieving parents can contact the family on the Facebook page “Building Hope for Bailey.”